ygdes/TinyScanChain5L/docs/info.md

 # Welcome to the TinyScanChain

-It's "just a quick, last-day" project where I try some new ideas in real silicon, so I can restart the project [DTAP - Debug and Test Access Port](https://hackaday.io/project/193122-dtap-debug-and-test-access-port)
+It's "just a quick, last-day FOMO" project where I try some new ideas in real silicon, so I can restart the project "DTAP - Debug and Test Access Port"(see https://hackaday.io/project/193122-dtap-debug-and-test-access-port)

 ## What is this Tiny Tapeout tile ?